erazortt/DoViBaker/README.md

 # DoViBaker
-Bake-in the DoVi into your clip
+Bake the DoVi into your clip

 This avisynth plugin reads the Base Layer, Enhancement Layer and RPU data from a profile 7 DolbyVision stream to create a clip with the DolbyVision data baked in.